Tu by Hone Kouka

 Do you guys sometimes get Impostor Syndrome?
 That’s that feeling you get when you start doubting yourself, about whether you can really do something and you’re just waiting for someone to catch you out and say “Faker!”
 To be honest, I get these thoughts sometimes when it comes to writing.
 I say things like this to…

 It’s mental health month in Aotearoa and I’m thinking about mental strength as I read the children’s book, “The White Mouse”, with my daughter.
 It’s the story of Kiwi nurse, reporter and spy, Nancy Wake.
-In our first reading we learned that Nancy’s husband was forced to join the French army to defend France from…
+In this week’s reading we learned about Nancy’s resilience and selflessness.
+Here’s a list of the things that happened to…